Dutch government picks France's Naval Group for submarines order | Law-Order

 Dutch government picks France's Naval Group for submarines order

-The Dutch government on Friday said it had picked French defence company Naval Group to build four new submarines in coming decades in a long-brewing deal seen by politicians as a potential lifeline for the national shipbuilding industry.
-The government said the first two submarines would be operational within the next 10 years.
+The Dutch government on Friday said it had picked French defence company Naval Group to build four new submarines in coming decades in a deal seen by politicians as a potential lifeline for the shipbuilding industry and a boon for France three years after Naval Group lost a key contract to build 12 submarines for Australia.
+The first two submarines would be operational within the next 10 years, junior defence minister Christophe van der Maat said.

-The Dutch government on Friday said it had picked French defence company Naval Group to build four new submarines in coming decades in a long-brewing deal seen by politicians as a potential lifeline for the national shipbuilding industry.
+The Dutch government on Friday said it had picked French defence company Naval Group to build four new submarines in coming decades in a deal seen by politicians as a potential lifeline for the shipbuilding industry and a boon for France three years after Naval Group lost a key contract to build 12 submarines for Australia.

-The government said the first two submarines would be operational within the next 10 years.
-It did not specify the exact value of the multi-billion euro contract.
+The first two submarines would be operational within the next 10 years, junior defence minister Christophe van der Maat said.
+He did not specify the exact value of the multi-billion euro contract.
 The submarines will be of a size to both operate in shallow waters and take part in missions far from base.

+"The Barracuda family submarine will provide the Royal Netherlands Navy with extended leading edge capabilities satisfying the requirements set by the Netherlands Ministry of Defence," Pierre Éric Pommellet, Chairman and CEO of Naval Group said in a statement, welcoming news his group had been selected and saying the submarine programme would help the Netherlands' "strategic autonomy".
+The agreement still has to be approved by the Dutch parliament, where several parties voiced discontent over the choice for Naval following media reports about the decision.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)